 When a service member receives unaccompanied orders, it means that his or her family members are not listed on the orders and are not expected to accompany them to the next duty station.
 This can happen for a variety of reasons.

 If a service member leaves their current base for a school or training that is less than 9 months, the military may not relocate the family to accompany the service member.
 The service member is often expected to stay in barracks or bachelor quarters during their class, while the family continues to stay in their current housing situation on or off base.
+You can read more about Unaccompanied Tour options here for stateside assignments.

 If the military wants to send a service member to a smaller duty station that does not have convenient access to local hospitals, the location may not meet the needs of family members with specific health conditions or special needs.
 That is why there is an EFMP (Exceptional Family Member Program) on base to articulate those needs.
 When a service member receives orders overseas, the entire family must pass a medical screening process to ensure their needs will be met at the foreign duty station.
 Depending on the service member’s job, family member health can either make them ineligible for those orders, or it can turn the orders into an unaccompanied tour.